infinity0/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	/// vector is sorted ascending by the para id and doesn't contain multiple entries with the same
 	/// sender.
 This informs the collator.
 	hrmp_mqc_heads: Vec<(ParaId, Hash)>,
+	/// A vector that enumerates the list of blocks in which there were at least one message was
+	/// received.
+The first number is always after the watermark.
+	hrmp_digest: Vec<BlockNumber>,
+	/// The number of messages pending of the downward message queue.
+	dmq_length: u32,
 }
 ```